CarlsonCarlson/grahamBot/README.md

 ## Stats to analyze in order of utility
-diluted EPS increase by 1.33 in the past 10 years using three year averages at the beginning and end
+diluted EPS increase by 1.33 in the past 10 years using three year averages at the beginning and end (complete)

 Positive earnings over the past 10 years

 Dividend record should be uninterrupted for 20 years
 ### Strong financial condition check
 Long-term debt should be less than net current assets